jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/Access-Control-And-Permission-Management/Authorize-Sub-Account-Access.md

 This document also describes several typical scenarios with the following policy examples.
 See details in [IAM Policy-based Permission Control - IAM Policy Example](../../Operation-Guide/Access-Control/Access-Control-Base-On-IAM-Policy.md).
 You can directly replicate the customized policy to the editor.

-- Step 3: Use the sub-account to access the primary account OSS resource (the current OSS console does not support the sub-account)
+- Step 3: Access OSS resources of primary account via a sub-account.

+Oss resources of primary account authorized can be accessed via logging in the Console with the authorized sub-account.
-OSS access (API or SDK) needs the following resources: AccessKeyId, and AccessKeySecret.
+If the access is made via API or SDK, the following resources are required: AccessKeyId and AccessKeySecret.
 When the sub-account is used to access OSS resources, using AccessKeyId and AccessKeySecret of the sub-account is required.
 You can select to create an (Access Key) for the sub-account when creating the sub-account or log in to the access management console to create the AccessKeyId(Access Key) and AccessKeySecret(Secret Key) of the sub-account.

 Method 1: Select to create a sub-account (Access Key) when creating a sub-account